Grantmaking Frequently Asked Questions

 We will always consider an organization's request through any of our grantmaking processes.
 However, we will most likely not fund the same program or project in multiple RFP cycles.
 Additionally, RFPs may specify that organizations may not receive funding two years in a row.

-If you’d like to join our email list for updates on our grantmaking, please email email@example.com with your contact information.
-You are also encouraged to monitor our website and social media platforms, which are updated regularly with ongoing work and opportunities.
+We also encourage you to monitor our website and social media platforms, which are updated regularly with ongoing work and opportunities.

 As of 2021, GCF has transitioned two of our Request for Proposals to cycles that allow awarded grantees to renew their grant award for an additional year.
 Applications are accepted when the cycle is open and consideration for renewal occurs at the time of the first year follow up report.
 Please refer to the specific RFP for which you are applying for more detail.
 Our concentrated investments are typically multi-year grants.